Which Georgians are in the Rock & Roll Hall of Fame?

 Credit: Laura Roberts/Invision/AP

 Brenda Mae Tarpley, known professionally as Brenda Lee, was born in Atlanta and spent her childhood between Atlanta and Augusta.
-While hits including “I’m Sorry” and “All Alone Am I” make up her repertoire, she’s best known for her 1958 version of “Rockin’ Around the Christmas Tree.”
+Although the hits “I’m Sorry” and “All Alone Am I” make up her repertoire, she’s best known for her 1958 version of “Rockin’ Around the Christmas Tree.”
 Lee was inducted into the Rock & Roll Hall of Fame in 2002.

 Curtis Mayfield

-Influential soul artist Curtis Mayfield, a Chicago native, moved to the Atlanta area with his family in the 1980s, and lived in Georgia until his death in 1999.
-He penned the famous soundtrack for the blaxploitation film “Super Fly,” and hits including “Move On Up” and “People Get Ready.”
-He was inducted into the Rock & Roll Hall of Fame in 1991 as part of the group the Impressions and as a solo artist in 1999.
+Influential soul artist Curtis Mayfield, a Chicago native, moved to the Atlanta area with his family in the 1980s and lived in Georgia until his death in 1999.
+He penned the famous soundtrack for the blaxploitation film “Super Fly,” and the hits “Move On Up” and “People Get Ready.”
+He was inducted in 1991 as part of the group the Impressions and as a solo artist in 1999.

 Bill Monroe